International Eye Health

 - Dr Andrew Bastawrous

-The primary purposes of the workshop (which will parallel closely the expanding workshop programme currently underway in about thirty countries in Africa, Asia and Latin America) will be to familiarise participants with:
+The primary purposes of the workshop will be to familiarise participants with:

-- the aims, objectives and strategies of the VISION 2020: the Right to Sight programme.
+- the aims, objectives and strategies of the VISION 2020: the Right to Sight programme and the evolution to WHO World report on vision.

 - the principles of planning involved in implementing district and national level eye care programmes

-- how the PEEK technology (portable eye examination kit) can be used in eye care programmes
+- how Peek Solutions can be used in eye care programmes

-The course programme will look at survey methodologies and strategies for control of the major blinding diseases.
+The course programme will look at survey methodologies and strategies for control of the major eye health related diseases.
 Time will be allocated to group work to plan eye care programmes for specific target populations.

 Who should apply?